 29 Aug: EZY 1448, LIS–GVA, ETD 1515 ETA 1835

-Air tickets: Return tickets at CHF 267.90 per person (inclusive of airport taxes)
+Return tickets at CHF 267.90 per person (inclusive of airport taxes)

 Accommodation:

-Ibis Lisboa José Malhoa Hotel (27 to 29 Aug)
+IBIS Lisboa José Malhoa Hotel (27 to 29 Aug)

-Currency exchange rate: EUR 1 = SGD 1.72 (Aug '10 period)
+EUR 1.00 = SGD 1.72 (Aug '10 period)

 There is time difference between the 2 countries as Switzerland is 1-hour ahead of Portugal.
 Total damage was about SGD 450 including flight tickets, airport taxes, transport, food and hotel, excluding personal expenses.